pvermees/simplex/README.md

 # simplex

 **simplex** is an **R** package for SIMS data processing that takes into account the *compositional* nature of isotopic data.
-This means that only the relative abundances of the isotopes carry are useful information.
+This means that only the relative abundances of the isotopes carry the useful information.

 ## Prerequisites